freedom-finance-stack/card-auth-server/README.md

        driverClassName: com.mysql.cj.jdbc.Driver
        ```

-[//]: # (//todo add link to swagger page )
-  * Check out the [guide]() for a more comprehensive setup, which includes detailed description about the API endpoints exposed.
+  * Check out the [guide](Endpoint%20Description.md) for a more comprehensive setup, which includes detailed description about the API endpoints exposed.

 ---
 ####  The simplest way to set up Card Auth Server is to create a managed deployment with Dockerfile provided and deploy on VM or k8s.